 Wigs are an important part of cosplay.
 Often cosplayers will need to alter their appearance with different styles and colors of hair with wigs.
 Of the various types of wigs available, heat resistant wigs are popular due to their ability to handle styling with tools meant for human hair.

 To ensure the customer’s health, MCSARA provides hair extensions that are perfect for your cosplay wig.
-For instance, 30 inch wig hair will be a wonderful choice for the long hairstyle.
+For instance, 30-inch wig hair will be a wonderful choice for a long hairstyle.
 It not only brings a great hair length but also makes you natural as much as possible.

 What is cosplay?